sajibsrs/data-structures-and-algorithms/algorithms/sort/selection-sort.md

 2. Compare it with others and select the lowest value.
 3. Swap it with the first value.
 4. Then select the second element and repeat 1-3.
-5. Do the same for others.
+5. Do the same for others, util array is sorted.
-6. Array is sorted.

 Input:
 ```txt